David Tennant: Reprisals

-Tennant and Billie Piper returned to Doctor Who for the 50th anniversary special, "The Day of the Doctor", broadcast on 23 November 2013, with then-stars Matt Smith and Jenna Coleman and guest star John Hurt.
-The same month, he also appeared in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot directed by Peter Davison.
+Tennant returned to Doctor Who for the 50th anniversary special, "The Day of the Doctor", broadcast on 23 November 2013, co-starring Smith, Jenna Coleman, Billie Piper and John Hurt.
+The comedy short film The Five(ish) Doctors Reboot, directed by Peter Davison, was released later that day on the BBC Red Button service, with Tennant making a cameo appearance as a fictionalised version of himself.